People crave spiritual experience, but true spirituality results from practice.

 14. Bikram Yoga

-It’s yoga system derived from the traditional Hatha Yoga.
+Its yoga system is derived from the traditional Hatha Yoga.
 It’s more formalized in its approach as the preliminary classes run for 90 minutes and consist of the same 26 postures, as well as two breathing exercises.
+It’s a form of hot yoga, meaning that the temperature in the room will be up to 35–42 °C (95–108 °F) with a lot of humidity (40%).
+In other words, it’s a serious workout.

 15. Jivamukti Yoga

+Created by David Life and Cheryl Gannon in 1984, this is a combination of spiritual practice and yoga as exercise (vinyasa style).
 To be a practitioner, except for performing yogic postures, you need to observe five central tenants: shastra (scripture), bhakti (devotion), ahimsā (nonviolence, non-harming), nāda (music), and dhyana (meditation).

 16. Iyengar Yoga

-The style is also known for making use of yoga blocks, belts and blankets as tools for practice.
+It’s named after B.K.S.
+Iyengar and elaborated in the 1966 book Light on Yoga.
+The focus here is on performing yoga postures (asanas) with perfect alignment and precision.
+The style is also known for making use of yoga blocks, belts, and blankets as tools for practice.
 This makes it so much easier for injured or older people to enjoy the benefits of yoga.

 17. Anusara Yoga

-It’s a modern take on hatha and vinyasa yoga founded by John Friend.
+It’s a modern take on Hatha and Vinyasa yoga founded by John Friend.
 It’s all about “flowing with grace” through different postures and observing the “universal principles of alignment” that will realign your spiritual center.
 There are over 250 poses in it, but there are no postural routines (so it’s more freestyle).

 18. Sivananda Yoga

 This is a system founded by Vishnudevananda Saraswati.
 There’s a whole organization behind it, and its message is to “spread the teachings of yoga and the message of world peace.”
+It consists of five main principles: proper exercise (12 basic asanas), breathing, relaxation, diet (vegetarian), and meditation.

 19. Viniyoga